Video Streaming

 1. Chunked Encoding: CMAF was developed with the aim to reduce latency—an industry-wide goal that is achieved with the help of chunked encoding and chunked transfer encoding processes.
 It essentially involves segmenting digital content into smaller, more manageable chunks having a fixed duration—which can be published without delays upon encoding.
 In this manner, content publishers can accomplish near-real-time delivery of content as the encoding process progressively processes chunks of video.

 2. File Encryption and Digital Rights Management: Similar to the issue of non-uniformity wrt different media formats that exist in the video streaming industry, there is another incompatibility that needs to be addressed—File Encryption and Digital Rights Management (DRM).
-As more and more content is being published online, there is a need to protect the copyrights holders' rights to prevent content from unauthorized access, distribution, and modification.
+As more and more content is being published online, there is a need to protect the copyrights holders' rights using DRMs and file encryption software to prevent content from unauthorized access, distribution, and modification.
 CMAF effectively upholds encryption systems due to its support for most major DRMs (FairPlay, PlayReady, and Widevine).

 Low latency CMAF